 And the classic follow-up questions.
 Be honest here, of course, but there are always ways to spin this into a positive thing.
 For example: I can get frustrated with myself if I don’t pick up a new task/concept quickly, BUT it’s because I’m a perfectionist and like to do a quality job.
 Have two or three of these ready.

 Whether it’s somebody you know in personal life or a public figure you admire, you have to have a couple of reasons as to why you look up to them.
 Is it their tireless hard work?
-Their passion?
+What’s their passion?
 Their morality or ethical nature?
-Their sense of humor?
+How is their sense of humor?

 High school certainly wasn’t just a breeze.
 Some subjects had to give you a little bit of grief.
 College won’t be a breeze either, so the interview is really looking for how you met the challenge and overcame it.